Cursed

 Review

-I’m bummed when I end up disliking a book that I struggle to come up with much to say about it that doesn’t feel too critical, especially when it’s indie and a debut.
+I’m bummed when I end up disliking a book to a degree that I struggle to come up with much to say that doesn’t feel too critical, especially when it’s indie and a debut.
 Cursed is a cursed object horror story that borrows heavily from the films that inspired it but lacks several writing components to make it fresh.
-Curtis is an unassuming trashman who finds himself in possession of a box haunted by a ghostly woman with long black hair, reminiscent of Sadako (Ringu) and Sadako (Ju-On).
+Curtis is an unassuming trashman who finds himself in possession of a box haunted by a ghostly woman with long black hair, reminiscent of Sadako (Ringu) and Kayako (Ju-On).
 I’m a big fan of J-Horror, so I was intrigued by the premise, and the cover is fantastic.

 The plot follows many of the story beats from Drag Me To Hell.
 I think what didn’t work for me is that the story lacked cohesion and a solid story structure.
 The first few chapters were interesting, but I found myself feeling worn down with scene after scene after scene of the ghost appearing with very little lasting impact.
 Many of the scenes would be fantastic in any story, but no one scene was given any time to sink in and crawl under my skin.
 These scenes were more like stringing together jump scares, the way they would appear in cinema.

 I liked Curtis at the start; he seemed like a genuine everyman with some faults, but I ended up feeling unconvinced by him.
 One scene he’s freaked out, and then his narration switches to thinking about romance and seems to forget about the ghost, killing all narrative tension.
 He acts in ways that don’t make any sense for someone that’s being haunted.
-Supporting characters were flat, and relationships were more tell than show.
+Supporting characters didn’t leave much of an impression, and relationships were more tell than show.
 There were scenes where Curtis was having a conversation that would describe the conversation without actually including much dialogue at all, and it made the scene feel flat.
 The ending was almost good, but the build-up to it doesn’t feel earned.

 An interesting premise that unfortunately felt underdeveloped, a sad miss for me.
 I think there is some promise in Kenny’s writing; she can write a good scary scene, and that’s a start.